tcltk/tcl/doc/markdown/http.md

     : The Accept header of the request.
 The default is \*/\*, which means that all types of documents are accepted.
 Otherwise you can supply a comma-separated list of mime type patterns that you are willing to receive.
 For example, "image/gif, image/jpeg, text/\*".

     **-cookiejar** *command*
-    : The cookie store for the package to use to manage HTTP cookies. *command* is a command prefix list; if the empty list (the default value) is used, no cookies will be sent by requests or stored from responses.
-The command indicated by *command*, if supplied, must obey the [Cookie jar protocol] described below.
+    : [The cookie store for the package to use to manage HTTP cookies. *command* is a command prefix list; if the empty list (the default value) is used, no cookies will be sent by requests or stored from responses.
+The command indicated by *command*, if supplied, must obey the [Cookie jar protocol] described below.]{version="TIP406"}

     **-pipeline** *boolean*
     : Specifies whether HTTP/1.1 transactions on a persistent socket will be pipelined.
 See the [Persistent connections] section for details.
 The default is 1.